oracle/terraform-provider-oci/website/docs/r/functions_application.html.markdown

     The maximum size for all configuration keys and values is limited to 4KB.
 This is measured as the sum of octets necessary to represent each key and value in UTF-8.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Required) The display name of the application.
 The display name must be unique within the compartment containing the application.
 Avoid entering confidential information.
+* `logging` - (Optional) (Updatable) Set logging configuration for an application.
+This is only used if Service Logs for the application are enabled in the Oracle Cloud Infrastructure Logging service.
+	* `line_format` - (Optional) (Updatable) Specify the format of log lines emitted by functions in this application.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `image_policy_config` - (Optional) (Updatable) Define the image signature verification policy for an application.
     * `is_policy_enabled` - (Required) (Updatable) Define if image signature verification policy is enabled for the application.